sopra-fs22-group-36/screw-your-neighbor-react/README.md

 [![Vulnerabilities](https://sonarcloud.io/api/project_badges/measure?project=sopra-fs22-group-36_screw-your-neighbor-react&metric=vulnerabilities)](https://sonarcloud.io/summary/new_code?id=sopra-fs22-group-36_screw-your-neighbor-react)

 ## Introduction
-World famous card game played with 36 Swiss "Jasskarten".
+We are developing an online version of the world famous card game "Härdöpfle" also known as "Screw your neighbour" played with the 36 Swiss "Jasskarten".

 ## Technologies
-Briefly overview about used main technologies:
+These are the main technologies we used:

 ![react](./src/img/readme/react.png)
 ![matrial ui](./src/img/readme/mi.png)